CrossKnowledge/ck_content_provider/README.md

 * Interactive content: SCORM packages(1.2 and 2004) and AICC packages, in *zip* format;
 * Reading documents;
 * Video Files: *mp4* or *flv* format, with subtitles in *srt* or *vtt* format;
-* External Website URLs
+* External website URLs

 **NOTE:**
 Multi SCO is not supported for SCORM content.
 In case you have a longer course, it should be splitted into multiple zip files with a single SCO.
-As the contents are imported in a Crossknowledge learning path, it's not an issue.
+As the contents are imported in a CrossKnowledge learning path, it's not an issue.

 Metadata and presentation
 -------------------------